pastynko/IpCamera/README.md

 I recommend purchasing a brand of camera that has an open API, as many of the features use far less CPU when done with an API camera, and they usually have more features.
 You will also have a more enjoyable time with these cameras as they are more tested and easier to setup.

-To see what each brand has implemented from the API, please see this post:
+How to install the binding and what each brand has implemented from their API's, please see this post:

 <https://community.openhab.org/t/ipcamera-new-ip-camera-binding/42771>